codeigniter4/CodeIgniter4/user_guide_src/source/helpers/html_helper.rst

     :param  string  $media:     Media type
     :param  bool    $indexPage: Whether to treat ``$src`` as a routed URI string
     :param  string  $hreflang:  Hreflang type
-    :returns:   HTML link tag
+    :returns:   An HTML link element
     :rtype: string

-    Lets you create HTML ``<link />`` tags.
+    Lets you create HTML ``<link />`` elements.
 This is useful for stylesheet links, as well as other links.
 The parameters are *href*, with optional *rel*, *type*, *title*, *media* and *indexPage*.